 Root Cause Analysis Training

-For over thirty years, DSI has trained thousands of users within our 2-day training course.
+For over thirty years, we have trained thousands of users within our 2-day training course.
 Students attending REASON training generally acclaim it as some of the best – if not the best – they have ever received in their jobs.
 The main reason for this is that REASON training teaches an analytical skill that is immediately perceived by them to be both powerful and useful in their jobs.

 The training is much more than a course on how to operate the REASON software.
 Students actually learn the logic skills necessary to do the most rigorous root cause analysis in the world.
 And they acquire these skills in the context of real-world scenarios from a wide range of industries and by means of challenging, hands-on, analytical activities.